Close-up of green banana leaves with a text overlay that reads 'Clair. Know what's really inside.'

 The friction of researching ingredients in the moment is too high.
 Clayr removes that friction entirely, making healthy decisions the path of least resistance.

-Who are we
+Who are we building it for?

 The sneezing emoji on IOS and Android to represent allergies